If there is one thing that I love when I’m out hiking, it’s a challenge; and that’s exactly what you get with the Morley’s Walking Track in Fernshaw.

-And much like Warburton when the tracks are muddy and the weather is cold and wet, you might get the odd leech as well.
+And much like Warburton where the tracks are muddy and the weather is cold and wet, you might get the odd leech as well.

 Once you get out of the main section of the forest at around the 8km mark, the track turns into a management vehicle track and becomes significantly wider.

-To get back to the Fernshaw Picnic Ground simply go back the way you came.
+To get back to Fernshaw Picnic Ground simply go back the way you came.